 Our reputation for adapting to the needs of the community we serve is well known.
-I believe we can go beyond the efforts of fighting those things we find objectionable or detrimental to our community’s well being.
+I believe we can provide much positive education and benefit for our community while responsibly objecting to those things we believe are detrimental to our community’s well being.

 I believe we can and should support those things that serve to enhance our lives and the lives of those who share this community’s values.